Sports Watch & Bike Computer Update, Garmin Rumours and more

 - Suunto VERTICAL AMOLED aka 9 PEAK PRO AMOLED H2.2025

 It appears that the Suunto Race and Race S AMOLED are successes.
-This might give Suunto the confidence to lower prices with new AMOLED 9, 9 Peak and 5, 5 Peak versions – however, I suspect those models are all superseded.
-I don’t think we will see a Suunto 3 AMOLED fitness watch as that end of the market gets evermore competitive each year.
-Suunto could conceivably introduce a cut-down version of RACE with lower-quality materials.
-Still, it would need to offer something extra to the lower end of the market, perhaps smart features.
+This might give Suunto the confidence to lower prices with new AMOLED Vertical and 9 Peak Pro iterations in 2025.
+Suunto could conceivably introduce a cut-down version of RACE with lower-quality materials (Suunto RUN!).
+Still, that would need to offer something extra to the lower end of the market to stand out; perhaps Suunto considers its app store sufficient differentiation?
+A: No, the app store was mysteriously absent from Suunto RUN ,but Alipay was added in China and offline music support globally.

 TAG HEUER